 Day 6: Sun Moon Lake

 Visiting Sun Moon Lake not just includes a trip to the majestic beauty of the lakes but the mountain as well.
 In the region of Sun Moon Lake, there are plenty of attractions to visit that you would want to add on your Taiwan tour itinerary.
 There is a ropeway also which is a must-do thing in the region.
 In addition, Aboriginal Formosan Culture Village and the Thao Village are also the top attractions near Sun Moon Lake.

 The last day of your Taiwan itinerary 7 days it’s all about shopping and leisure.
 After returning to Taipei, you can get yourself ready for an ultimate shopping tour in Taipei.
 The city is known for its popular markets and shopping districts that not just give you an opportunity to shop but to taste delectable local delicacies as well.
 Along with Shilin, Jianguo, Raohe, Tonghua, Huaxi, Guangzhou, and Gongguan are some popular shopping hubs in Taipei.

-Well, that was all from this 7 Days Taiwan Itinerary itinerary.
+Well, that was all from this 7 Days Taiwan Itinerary but trust me even a 2-week Itinerary wouldn’t be enough time.
 I hope you’ve liked out Taiwan travel tips.
 If yes, then do let us know in the comment section.
 You can also mention your feedback and suggestions for our blogs.
 We would love to hear from you.
 Also, you can check out our top travel tips and travel essentials that we carry with us on every single trip.
 For us, these essentials help us to make a vacation hassle-free.